Skip to content

 The rule at Drexel

-Drexel displaces institutional grants first.
-In plain dollar terms, that means a $5,000 outside award shrinks institutional grant by $5,000 first, so the family pays the same.
+Drexel only displaces institutional aid when the package would exceed COA.
+In plain dollar terms, that means an outside award only starts cutting institutional grant once the total package exceeds the COA worksheet.

 The math: a $5,000 outside scholarship at Drexel